 The 10 Biggest Leadership Misconceptions about Leading a Team

-Over the years, I have asked managers to share some of their misconceptions about being a leader before they began leading a team.
+Over the years, I have asked many effective leaders managers to share some of their biggest leadership misconceptions before they began their leadership journey.

-What became apparent for many of them was that these flawed beliefs tended to stop them from fully embracing their leadership, steering people confidently or even leading their team successfully.
+What became apparent for many of them was that these common misconceptions stopped them from fully embracing their leadership role, steering people confidently, understanding their unique leadership styles or even leading their team successfully.

-The good news is that these misperceptions provided great learning opportunities when they reflected back on their progression.
+The good news is that these common myths provided great learning opportunities when they reflected back on their progression.

 Let's take a look at these common leadership misconceptions and what you can do to mitigate them.